dbcook/openrocket-database/README.md

 Dimensional data from LOC Precision is notoriously incomplete and error-filled, but I've been able to resolve most of it using Apogee's tabulated data and some measurements of actual parts.
-LOC changed hands for the second time around the beginning of 2017, but thus far (late 2017) the website parts listings have not had any significant upgrades as far as dimensions.
+LOC changed hands for the second time around the beginning of 2017, but thus far (fall 2018) the website parts listings have not had any significant upgrades to the part dimensions.

 #### SEMROC